manuelcastroFau/simpleStock/README.md

 -Users can follow user profile pages
 -User can follow/unfollow another user
 -User can see their profile page with their photos

+**Stock Info**

+-Prices of the stock
+-Name of the company
+-Price By Period
+-weekly
+-monthly
+-yearly
+-Dividends
+-Last key is the recent dividend we will show last dividend amount and date -News
+-Latest 3 news of the company

 ### 2. Screen Archetypes
 [Login Screen]